mohamedaboelmagd/updateableCertficates/README.1.md

 # Updatable Certificates
-> Our objective to do a bear minimum implantation that allows the certificates and its awards to be updated similar to how commits work in git.
+> Our objective to do a bear minimum implantation that allows the certificates and its awards to be updated and versioned.

 ## Technology
 - Metamask